 - Must obtain written parental permission for a minor to perform research activities

-- Are responsible for maintaining appropriate records as outlined in the Minors in Research Laboratories guideline
+- Are responsible for maintaining appropriate records as outlined in the Minors in Research Laboratories Policy

 Obtaining EHS Authorization

-Read the Minors in Research Laboratories guideline to understand restrictions and requirements for minors.
+Read the Minors in Research Laboratories Policy to understand restrictions and requirements for minors.